Marisa Galvany

-Marisa Galvany (born June 19, 1936) is an American soprano who had an active international career performing in operas and concerts up into the early 2000s.
+Marisa Galvany (née Myra Beth Genis; June 19, 1936) is an American soprano who had an active international career performing in operas and concerts up into the early 2000s.
 Known for the great intensity of her performances, Galvany particularly excelled in portraying Verdi heroines.
 She was notably a regular performer at the New York City Opera between 1972 and 1983.

 Biography

+Galvany was born in Paterson, New Jersey to Samuel J. Genis, a cattle dealer born in Lithuania, and Tillie Friedman, the daughter of Polish Jewish immigrants.

-Born Myra Beth Genis in Paterson, New Jersey, Galvany studied primarily under Armen Boyajian (also the teacher of Paul Plishka, Samuel Ramey, and Harry Theyard).
+She studied primarily under Armen Boyajian (also the teacher of Paul Plishka, Samuel Ramey, and Harry Theyard).
 She made her professional opera debut at the Seattle Opera in 1968 in the title role of Giacomo Puccini's Tosca.
 The following year, she portrayed the title heroine in Simon Mayr's Medea in Corinto in New York City, a performance which was recorded for Vanguard.
 She made her first international appearance in 1972 at the Palacio de Bellas Artes in Mexico City in the title role of Giuseppe Verdi's Aida.

-In 1972 Galvany was offered a contract to join the roster of principal singers at New York City Opera by Julius Rudel.
+In 1972, Galvany was offered a contract to join the roster of principal singers at New York City Opera by Julius Rudel.
 She accepted, making her debut with the company later that year as Elisabetta in Gaetano Donizetti's Maria Stuarda opposite Beverly Sills in the title role.
 She continued to sing regularly with that company through 1983, portraying such roles as Abigaille in Nabucco, Amelia in Un ballo in maschera, Gilda in Rigoletto, Odabella in Attila, Santuzza in Cavalleria rusticana, Violetta in La traviata, and the title roles in Anna Bolena and Luigi Cherubini's Médée.
 She also sang in several different productions of Tosca where she partnered such tenors as José Carreras and Theyard.